tanahku/.github/profile/README.md

 - Ideal for training and testing machine learning models in soil classification applications.
 - Valuable resource for researchers, educators, and enthusiasts interested in soil diversity.

+## Crops Classification Dataset

+This dataset comprises 120 high-quality images illustrating six distinct soil classes, with each class featuring 20 representative images of various crops.
+Specifically curated for agriculture research and education, this dataset offers a well-balanced overview of crop diversity in correlation with different soil types.

+### Usage

+- **Filtering Recommendation:** Ideal for training machine learning models to recommend crops based on soil types.
+- Valuable resource for researchers, educators, and enthusiasts interested in improving crop selection based on soil characteristics.

 <!--